 Organize the Kitchen

-⇒ Freezing foods and meat is a great idea which eliminates cooking during the week.
+⇒ Freezing meals, sauces, and rice ahead of time is an excellent idea that can eliminate some cooking during the week.

 Plan Suhoor (Suhur) Morning Meals Beforehand